-Traditionally, the Airport has relied on the surrounding terrain and on operator specifications (ops specs) to constrain night operations.8 And to date annual operations at night have numbered in the dozens.
+Traditionally, the Airport has relied on the surrounding terrain and on operator specifications (ops specs) to constrain night operations.
+And to date annual operations at night have numbered in the dozens.
 An examination of operational data, however, suggests that circumstances may be more complex and less stable than previously assumed.

 Curfew violating operations, for example, show a significant amount of growth.
-In 2013, 39 non-medical operations took place from 11:00 pm to 6:00 am.9 This number represents an increase of 39.3% over the prior year.
+In 2013, 39 non-medical operations took place from 11:00 pm to 6:00 am.
+This number represents an increase of 39.3% over the prior year.
 2012 also saw growth as compared to 2011, albeit at a more modest 12.0%.
-For comparison, overall operations increased year on year by only 0.48% in 2013 and 3.6% in 2012.10 Night operations are becoming a larger proportion of activity at the Airport.
+For comparison, overall operations increased year on year by only 0.48% in 2013 and 3.6% in 2012.
+Night operations are becoming a larger proportion of activity at the Airport.

-One reason for the increase seems to lie in the changing character of the fleet at Truckee Tahoe.
+One reason for the greater rate of increase in activity at night, as compared to the general growth in operations, seems to lie in the changing character of the fleet mix at Truckee Tahoe, a phenomenon noted in the Master Plan.
 The great majority of curfew violations at the Airport are by transient, not based, aircraft, and this is a group projected to grow over the course of the next 20 years.
 11 Jet and turboprop aircraft are also increasing, suggesting a shift toward more business-type operations with staff pilots.
 These operations seem likely to prioritize passenger convenience over Airport noise sensitivity requests.
-When asked during an informal survey, charter, corporate and fractional operators confirmed that, with one significant exception discussed below, they would (and do) operate at Truckee-Tahoe at whatever hour a client wishes.12 In addition, business operations reposition aircraft much more frequently than individual operators, leading to multiple operations for a single travel event.13 This is a very different mode of activity from the locally-based, personal aircraft the Airport currently targets in its noise abatement programs.
+When asked during an informal survey, charter, corporate and fractional operators confirmed that, with one significant exception discussed below, they would (and do) operate at Truckee-Tahoe at whatever hour a client wishes.
+12 In addition, business operations reposition aircraft much more frequently than individual operators,